tobycrisford/bravais-lattice-fermi-surfaces/Readme.md

 To do:

 - Choose better color scheme and general page layout
-- Better error handling, e.g. of text in number boxes, clicking button with no inputs
 - Add explanatory text plus longer physics overview underneath
 - Deploy to github pages